dhammon/AttacksAndCountermeasures/textbook/05-OperatingSystemSecurity.md

 >Crack Linux passwords using John in your Kali VM with Bridge Adapter network mode.
 You will create a user and set their password.
 Then you will prepare the hash file and use John to crack the hash with the Rockyou wordlist.
 >#### Step 1 - Create User
 >Create a user “tester” using the following command.
->```
+>```bash
 >sudo useradd -m tester
 >```
 >Set the tester user password to “Password123” with the following command.
->```
+>```bash
 >sudo passwd tester
 >```
 >#### Step 2 - Prepare Password List
 >Unzip rockyou.txt.gz with the following command.
->```
+>```bash
 >gunzip /usr/share/wordlist/rockyou.txt.gz
 >```
 >#### Step 3 - Crack the Password
 >With the tester user created and the rockyou.txt file unzipped, crack the password using John.
 Collect the tester user’s password into a hash file.
->```
+>```bash
 >sudo unshadow /etc/passwd /etc/shadow | grep tester > /tmp/hash.txt
 >```
 >Crack the user password, might take up to 5 minutes depending on your VM resources
->```
+>```bash
 >john --format=crypt --wordlist=/usr/share/wordlists/rockyou.txt /tmp/hash.txt
 >```

 ### Processes
-Any time an executable or command is ran on a Linux system, at least one new process will be created.
-Processes are applications that have been loaded into memory by the system and are processed by the CPU.
+Any time an executable or command is ran on a Linux system, at least one new process will be created.  **Processes** are applications that have been loaded into memory by the system and are processed by the CPU.
 The CPU will interact with the process' memory space to execute its machine code as designed.
 When the process is created, it is given a *process id (PID)* which is a 5 digit number unique to any other running process on the operating system.
 A process can invoke any number of additional applications which in turn create new processes.
 These process invoked processes are attributed to the calling process known as the *parent PID (PPID)*.
 The subordinate process to the parent is referred to as the *child process*.
 Because commands or applications are ran under the context of a user, each process inherits the permissions of that particular user.
 Each process user context is identifiable when enumerating processes running on a system.

 > [!note] Note - Process Permissions
 > The principle of least privilege should apply with processes because they can be abused to escalate privileges accessing system resources it should be allowed to.